Progressing Your Employability

 Career transitions are moments of challenge and opportunity

 Perhaps you have a firm idea of what you want to do now that you have graduated.
 Alternatively, you may have a completely open mind or have only just started to address the challenges and opportunities of your recent life transition.
-As a new CU Graduate, whatever your circumstances, our Central Careers Service is here to provide information, advice and guidance.
+As a new Coventry University graduate, whatever your circumstances, the Talent Team is here to provide information, advice and guidance.

 Our advice and guidance services can help you to make a successful transition